Connect Wireless Solutions Frequently Asked Questions

 Replacing a gateway:

 For gateways, once the new unit is physically connected to your network, follow the step-by-step instructions in the manual to configure it.
 Once added, the gateway will automatically begin communicating with any discoverable sensors in its range, ensuring seamless integration into your existing setup.
-If you still have your previous gateway, you can swap the SD cards to transfer the readings and sensor data to the new gateway.

 What should I do if I replace a ConnectSens™ Wireless Sensor battery, but the battery level doesn't show as full?